guyduche/sloika/gitCheatSheet.md

 `git checkout -b <NEW_BRANCH_NAME> origin/master`

 ### Edit-Commit Cycle
-Go through this a few times a day, grouping changes that logically belong together in the same commit and giving them a meaningful commit message:
+Go through this a few times a day, grouping changes that logically belong together in the same commit and giving them [a good git commit message](#how-to-write-a-good-git-commit-message):
   * make a change: edit existing files, add new ones, etc.
   * `git status` -- inspect the changes
   * `git add <FILE_NAME>` -- add new file or stage changes in existing file